-Course Syllabus and Policies English 2332.151 World Literature I South Plains College Summer II 2019

-INSTRUCTOR: Ashleigh S. Brewer OFFICE: Communications 107

-EMAIL: abrewer@southplainscollege.edu

-COURSE WEBSITE: Blackboard

-SKYPE: ashleigh.s.brewer

-Phone: (806) 716-2441

-Office Hours: also

-available by appointment and via Skype during Summer

-CLASS MEETINGS BLACKBOARD

-REQUIRED COURSE MATERIALS

-The Norton Anthology of Western Literature, Ninth Edition, Volume 1 ISBN:978-0-393-93364-2

-You will need your textbook by July 13th in order to begin the readings.

-As this is an online course, you need a computer with Microsoft Word (or equivalent) and reliable internet and computer that you can access daily.

-FlipGrid Account (FREE)
+Course Syllabus and Policies English 2332.151 World Literature I South Plains College Summer II 2020 INSTRUCTOR: Ashleigh S. Brewer EMAIL: abrewer@southplainscollege.edu COURSE WEBSITE: Blackboard REMIND: Code: @389bh7 OFFICE: Communications 107 SKYPE: ashleigh.s.brewer Phone: (806) 716-2441 OFFICE HOURS:also available by appointment and via Skype or Remind during Summer CLASS MEETINGS BLACKBOARD REQUIRED COURSE MATERIALS The Norton Anthology of World Literature, Fourth Edition, Volume Package 1: Volumes A, B, C ISBN: 978-0393265903 As this is an online course, you need a computer with Microsoft Word (or equivalent) and reliable internet and computer that you can access daily.
+FlipGrid Account (FREE) Sign-up with your SPC email at: https://flipgrid.com/c94c029d COURSE DESCRIPTION Prerequisites: ENGL 1301 and 1302.

-COURSE DESCRIPTION

-Prerequisites: ENGL 1301 and 1302.
 This course is a study of selected literary masterpieces written through the Renaissance.

-SCOPE/PURPOSE

-English 2332 introduces students to some of the great works of literature, from the Ancient World through the Renaissance, which helped to shape modern literature, language, and culture.
+SCOPE/PURPOSE English 2332 introduces students to some of the great works of literature, from the Ancient World through the Renaissance, which helped to shape modern literature, language, and culture.
 The course includes the general historical background, as well as the principles of literary criticism appropriate to the literature.

-INSTRUCTIONAL OBJECTIVES

-By the end of ENGL 2332, a student should be able:
+INSTRUCTIONAL OBJECTIVES By the end of ENGL 2332, a student should be able: